hatkiet/Project_4/README.md

 ### Group Members and tasks each will do:

-[1] Harrison Lee - look for datasets, ETL, perform machine learning algorithms once data is prepared  Pandas, data analysis, Tableau, presentation, data analysis
+All members look for datasets, ETL, perform machine learning algorithms once data is prepared  Pandas, data analysis, Tableau, presentation, data analysis

-[2] Kiet Hoang  - look for datasets, ETL, perform machine learning algorithms once data is prepared, Pandas, data analysis, Tableau, presentation, data analysis
-[3] ??? -  check ETL, and machine learning model, presentation, data analysis [4] ??? -  READme, data engineering, data engineering tableau dashboard/story
+TECHNICAL STEPS:

-## Data Engineering Steps:
+## (i) Data Engineering Steps:

 1. Load the dataset / read csv
 2. Check the missing values / filter / clean